kvanbortel/swen-261-team-project/docs/DesignDoc.md

 When a Helper or Manager uses the search bar to search for a need, "searchNeeds" is called to retrieve the given needs where the text matches.
 "getNeed" retrieves a single need by id, and "getNeeds" retrieves all needs to be displayed in the cupboard.

-> _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
-> static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_
->

 ### Model Tier
-> **[Sprint 1]**
->

 The basic data class for our Model Tier implementation is our Need class.
 It has generalized members and functions including name, id, description, demand rating, cost, quantity, and fullfillment status.

-> _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
-This
-> section will follow the same instructions that are given for the View
-> Tier above._

 In Sprint 2, we decided to implement three new classes within our model tier, the Account and Basket and BasketNeed classes.
 The Account class represents an account, which has a name and a basket of needs.
 The basket of needs contains an arraylist of basketneeds, which are object representations of needs that stay inside a user's basket.